Your Ad Here

 by Chris Guenzler

-I had suggested to Chris Parker that we should take a trip on the Coast Starlight before Simplified Dining that would occur on this route.
-After the Southwest Chief had switched over early so this might be my last chance for a steak on an Amtrak long distance train.
-Chris agreed so I used a Guest Rewards Companion Coupon for the northbound Coast Starlight ticket.
-For the southbound San Joaquin I used a "Take a friend/Free Companion Fare Coupon" for that ticket.
-I then booked us a night at the Jack London Inn.
-Chris hadn't yet traveled between San Luis Obispo and Oakland.
-As a surprise for Chris I then booked us into a sleeping car for that day and now our meals would be included.
-Would we have a Pacific Parlor Car?
-Would the Coast Starlight still be serving a steak?
+I suggested to Chris Parker that we take a trip on the Coast Starlight before Simplified Dining would be introduced on this route.
+As the Southwest Chief had switched over early, this might be my last chance for a steak on an Amtrak long distance train.
+Chris agreed, so I used a Guest Rewards companion coupon for the northbound Coast Starlight ticket.
+For the southbound San Joaquin, I used a "Take a friend/Free Companion Fare Coupon" for that ticket.
+I then booked a night at the Jack London Inn.
+Chris had not traveled between San Luis Obispo and Oakland.
+To surprise Chris, I booked a sleeping car for that day and now our meals would be included.
+Would we have a Pacific Parlour Car?
+Would the Coast Starlight still be serving steak?
 Only by taking this trip would we find out.

 I drove down to the Santa Ana Train station and parked.
 I will now show you how the construction of our new platform and pedestrian bridge is coming along.